American Idol controversies: Overtime broadcast

-During the season six and season seven finales, the show went over its scheduled 2-hour time limit and ended at 10:09 PM EST. Many DVR users claimed the recording ended before the new winners (Jordin Sparks and David Cook) were announced shortly after 10 PM.
-FOX executives apologized, and during the season eight Top 2 performance show, host Ryan Seacrest warned viewers that the finale would run overtime.
+During the sixth and seventh season finales, the show went over its scheduled 2-hour time limit and ended at 10:09 PM EST. Many DVR users claimed the recording ended before the new winners (Jordin Sparks and David Cook) were announced shortly after 10 PM.
+FOX executives apologized, and during the eighth season Top 2 performance show, host Ryan Seacrest warned viewers that the finale would run overtime.

-On the April 7, 2009 performance episode of season eight, the show ended nearly eight minutes past its set ending time.
+On the April 7, 2009 performance episode of the eighth season, the show ended nearly eight minutes past its set ending time.
 This caused viewers who recorded the program to completely miss the show's final performance, Adam Lambert's performance of "Mad World" by Tears for Fears, which received a standing ovation from judge Simon Cowell.

 On the April 21, 2010 Idol Gives Back special, the show went over its scheduled 2-hour slot to 10:24 PM EST. Seacrest did warn viewers at the end of the previous night's performance show that the episode would run overtime.
 Due to this, Tim Urban, the contestant that was eliminated that night, did not get to sing his final song.